nat3boi/BoxDraw.py/README.md

 ![Screenshot](example_ouput.png)

 ## Installation
+>[!NOTE]
-> Only tested on linux.
+>Only tested on Linux

-Download the script.
+#### Download the script.

 ```bash
 git clone https://github.com/nat3boi/BoxDraw.py.git
 ```
-Change directory into repository's folder and make the script executable.
+#### Change directory into repository's folder and make the script executable.

 ```bash
 cd BoxDraw.py && sudo chmod +x boxdraw.py
 ```

+>[!TIP]
-> **Tip:** You can change the name and move it to a directory in you shell's path to use it as a regular program (without `./` and from any directory).
+>You can change the name and move it to a directory in you shell's path to use it as a regular program (without `./` and from any directory).

 ## Usage
+>[!NOTE]
-> Note: Github will not render these correctly and they will not be connected.
+>Github will not render these correctly and they will not be connected.
 If you are using a proper fixed-width/monospace font in your terminal they should look correct, like the screenshot above.

-Execute the script and type a string of text into the command line.
+#### Execute the script and type a string of text into the command line.

 Without any option selected, you will get the default ouput (regular).